 Odds of an event happening is defined as the likelihood that an event will occur, expressed as a proportion of the likelihood that the event will not occur.
-Therefore, if A is the probability of subjects affected and B is probability of subjects not affected, then odds = A /B.
+Therefore, if A is the probability of subjects affected and B is the probability of subjects not affected, then odds = A /B.

 Therefore, the odds of rolling four on a dice are 1/5 or an implied probability of 20%.
 [Note this is not the same as probability which would be 1/6 = 16.66%]

 Odds Ratio (OR) is a measure of association between exposure and an outcome.
 The OR represents the odds that an outcome will occur given a particular exposure, compared to the odds of the outcome occurring in the absence of that exposure.

 Important points about Odds ratio:

-- Calculated in case-control studies as incidence of outcome is not known
+- Calculated in case-control studies as the incidence of outcome is not known

-- OR >1 indicates increased occurrence of event
+- OR >1 indicates increased occurrence of an event

-- OR <1 indicates decreased occurrence of event (protective exposure)
+- OR <1 indicates decreased occurrence of an event (protective exposure)

-- Look at CI and P value for statistical significance of value (Learn more about p values and confidence intervals here)
+- Look at CI and P-value for statistical significance of value (Learn more about p values and confidence intervals here)

 - In rare outcomes OR = RR (RR = Relative Risk).
-This applies when the incidence of disease is < 10%
+This applies when the incidence of the disease is < 10%